jgoggles/danweaver.dev/content/posts/lets-build-an-array.md

 ```

 We'll give instances of `Hooray` two attributes: `head` and `tail`.
 That's the
-easy part, the intitialization needs a bit of explaining.
+easy part, the initialization needs a bit of explaining.
 First, we check if
 there are any `args` if not we'll just set our `head` and `tail` to `nil`.
 If
 there are `args` we do this: